Empower Yourself and Your Business with Food Safety

 - cover, label and date the food on delivery

-- rotate the food stock by using the first in-first out rule
+- rotate the food stock by using the first-in-first-out rule

 - tell your supervisor or manager if you notice a pest problem in the storage area.